Well-posedness by noise for scalar conservation laws: Introduction

-with $\s>0$ obtained in this paper opens the way to study selection principles by vanishing noise $\s\to0.$ In the case of linear transport equations with irregular drift such vanishing noise selection methods have been analyzed in \cite{AF09,FD14} and it should be noted that in general the vanishing viscosity selection does not coincide with the vanishing noise selection.
+with $\s>0$ obtained in this paper opens the way to study selection principles by vanishing noise $\s\to0.$ In the case of linear transport equations with irregular drift such vanishing noise selection methods have been analyzed by Attanasio, Flandoli \cite{AF09}, Delarue, Flandoli \cite{AF09,FD14} and it should be noted that in general the vanishing viscosity selection does not coincide with the vanishing noise selection.
 In analogy to linear stochastic transport equations \eqref{eq:intro-stoch-transport}, stochastic scalar conservation laws \eqref{eq:intro-stoch-burgers-inhomo} model the evolution of passive scalars in turbulent fluids, so-called Kraichnan models.